(Re) Presenting John Griffin (DJ Johnny G) | Brisbane Entrepreneur, DJ and social observer | December 2020

 Paul: Well Joy Division set the tone for many years.
 And it was very melancholy.

 Very melancholy and The Smiths was … and who was the guy from the 70s, my friend Milton says ‘music to slit your wrists by’ we’re talking early 70s.
-(Who was this Paul?)
+Leonard Cohen.
 And the 80s seemed to be more of that type of music…and then there was the punk stuff too, like Suicidal Tendencies so it carried over into the 80s and the pop.
 I mean you had other music that was really upbeat too.

 Can I ask you about the 60’s John?
 So when you were young, going out for the first time as a young person – the 60s counter culture music – what was Brisbane’s version of that like?